ShaziaMushtaq98/Project_Management_Application-/README.md

 ## Author

-Built by Shazia Mushtaq as part of the Frontend Engineering Internship, Week 6 assignment.
+Built by Shazia Mushtaq as part of the Frontend Engineering Internship, Week 6 assignment